wp-plugins/social-media-metrics/README.txt

 1. This is the plugin with the title set to "Social Metrics".

 == Changelog ==
+= 1.7 =
+* change link to Klout to look like Peerindex link
+* add error checking for Klout and fail gracefully

 = 1.5 =
 * Using the new Klout API to fetch the Klout score